haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ```

-Another important difference, is that I used two-factor authentication in my version, but that is a feature I added much later, and I will get to explaining that portion later as well.
+Another important difference, is that I used two-factor authentication in my version, but that is a feature I added much later, and I will get to explaining that portion later.

 ## 3.4 Sending emails and tokens
+Turns out, by later, I mean I'll explain right now.

 The email token validation part is the last feature I added.